PeteVanBenthuysen/cs2-clutch-survival-analysis/README.md

 ### Data Collection

-We parse 581 professional CS2 demo files from major tournaments (2023-2025) using the awpy Python library.
+We parse 569 professional CS2 demo files from major tournaments (2023-2025) using the awpy and DemoParser2 Python library.
 For each bomb plant that results in a retake scenario, we extract:

 - Player positions at 64Hz tick rate
 - Damage events (weapon type, amount, source)